Tonyzaf/IR-Project/README.md

 # IR-Project
-Project for Information Retrieval(CEID_NE5597).Integration of the ElasticSearch API into an AI Trained program that contains and suggests movies based on personal and relative interests.
+Project for Information Retrieval Class(CEID_NE5597).
+Integration of the ElasticSearch API into a python-based movie search engine.
+Supposed to be AI Trained.